matin2002programmer/get-people-chat-ID/README.md

 1000000="people chat id"

-# only change "your_token" in main.py
+# only change "your_token" in main.py and two chat_id in bot.send_message

 push to heroku